SilviaSto/Arcade-Game/README.md

 ## Running the Game

-Click here:
+### Click here:
 https://silviasto.github.io/Arcade-Game/

 or
-Clone the repository/Download files
+### Clone the repository/Download files
-After downloading/cloning all files open index.html into the browser.
+After downloading/cloning open index.html into the browser.
 Play again by reloading the page.